rusefi/rusefi_documentation/Vaults/Vault-Of-Ignition-Parts.md

 * LSx ignition coils - Considered the cheap goto for US users.
 Can be purchased cheaply from junkyards and Ebay.

 ### Dumb coils
-* BMW M50 coils - Tested and working with VW ignition module
+* BMW M50 coils - Tested and working with 4D0905351 ignition module

 ![x](OEM-Docs/Bmw/bmw_dumb_coil.png)